MosheBenZacharia/GP-Per-Hour/README.md

 ### Weapons and Armor Tracking

-Automatically tracks charges used by weapons and substracts charge components.
+Automatically tracks charges used by weapons and subtracts charge components.

 Supported items:
 - Warped Sceptre